 Theme, Style and Mood.

-First things first, before image size is even talked about you need consitancy with your precence.
-I won’t be going in-depth into this today, perhaps in a future blog I will get a chance to cover it better.
+First things first, before image size is even talked about you need consistency with your presence.
+I won’t be going in-depth into this today, perhaps in a future blog, I will get a chance to cover it better.
 Here are the basics.

 What happens if your site does not use styles and themes to give a defined mood and feel?
 You end up having no consistent flow & feel across all your mediums.
-This can also cause your branding and business presence to seem disjoined, slapped together or down right confusing.
+This can also cause your branding and business presence to seem disjointed, slapped together or downright confusing.

 You want all roads that lead back to your website to be branded and themed in the same manner as your website.
 Giving the user a consistent and flowing feel from start to finish, whether they come from twitter, Instagram or Facebook, they should be a consistent feel of colour and styles and of course images.